Frequently Asked Questions

 Are there any active LGBTQ student groups or organizations at Mason?

 YES.
-Mason currently has five LGBTQ student organizations:
+Mason currently has two LGBTQ student organizations:

 Pride Alliance – LGBTQ and Straight Ally Student Alliance (all students welcome!!!)